CMPT983-Winter2023/Few-Shot-3D-Medical-Segmentation/README.md

   author={Hatamizadeh, Ali and Nath, Vishwesh and Tang, Yucheng and Yang, Dong and Roth, Holger and Xu, Daguang}, journal={arXiv preprint arXiv:2201.01266}, year={2022}
 }

+@article{liu2023clip,
+  title={CLIP-Driven Universal Model for Organ Segmentation and Tumor Detection}, author={Liu, Jie and Zhang, Yixiao and Chen, Jie-Neng and Xiao, Junfei and Lu, Yongyi and Landman, Bennett A and Yuan, Yixuan and Yuille, Alan and Tang, Yucheng and Zhou, Zongwei}, journal={arXiv preprint arXiv:2301.00785}, year={2023}
+}
 ```